Local workers - Method of travel to work - All industries

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the Cook Shire, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Cook Shire, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 72 people in the who caught public transport to work (train, bus, tram or ferry) in Cook Shire, compared with 1,836 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 72 people who caught public transport to work (train, bus, tram or ferry) in Cook Shire, compared with 1,859 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Cook Shire in 2016 compared to Queensland shows that 2.5% used public transport, while 64.0% used a private vehicle, compared with 6.8% and 70.6% respectively in Queensland.
+Analysis of the method of travel to work in Cook Shire in 2016 compared to the Queensland workforce within Cook Shire shows that 2.5% used public transport, while 64.8% used a private vehicle, compared with 6.9% and 71.4% respectively in Queensland.

-The major differences between the method of travel to work of the workforce in the Cook Shire and Queensland were:
+The major differences between the method of travel to work of the workforce in Cook Shire and the Queensland workforce were: